Medicare Part D (Medicare Prescription Drug Plan)

 - If you didn’t enroll in Prescription Drug Plan when you were first eligible and you go without Creditable Prescription Drug Coverage for 63 continuous days or more, you may have to pay a penalty if you’ll decide to join later.
 (Creditable Prescription Drug Coverage is prescription drug coverage that is at least ‘as good’ as standard Medicare Prescription Drug Coverage).
 The penalty is 1% for each month you could have been enrolled but were not (assuming you didn’t have the creditable coverage).

 - Each PDP plan is required to provide to its members the Annual Notice of Change every year.
 Changes may include changes in drug tier structure as well as cost sharing.

-There are four stages in PDP.
-Coverage vary significantly from various carriers For example, there are several plans that do not have an up-front deductible.
+There are four stages in Part D. Coverage vary significantly from various carriers For example, there are several plans that do not have an up-front deductible.
 For an in-depth analysis from plan to plan, call (215) 658-1776.

 1. Yearly Deductible